Electoral district of Winston Hills

 Winston Hills is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is represented by Mark Taylor of the Liberal Party.
+It has been represented since it was established in 2023 by Mark Taylor of the Liberal Party.
 It is an urban electorate in Western Sydney.

 History

 Winston Hills was created in a redistribution ahead of the 2023 election, largely replacing the abolished electorate of Seven Hills.
 Prior to its abolition, Seven Hills was represented by Mark Taylor of the Liberal Party.
 Taylor successfully transferred to Winston Hills at the 2023 election.

 Geography

-On its current boundaries, Winston Hills takes in the suburbs of Constitution Hill, Glenwood, Kings Langley, Lalor Park, Northmead, Old Toongabbie, Winston Hills and parts of Baulkham Hills, Blacktown, Parklea, Pendle Hill, Seven Hills, Toongabbie and Wentworthville.
+On its current boundaries, Winston Hills takes in the suburbs of Constitution Hill, Glenwood, Kings Langley, Lalor Park, Northmead, Old Toongabbie, Winston Hills and parts of Baulkham Hills, Blacktown, Pendle Hill, Seven Hills, Toongabbie, Wentworthville and Westmead.